Ruben Amorim: Personal life

-Amorim's parents divorced when he was a year old.
+Amorim was born in Lisbon. his parents divorced when he was a year old.
 Amorim's cousins, David Simão and Bruno Simão, are also professional footballers.
 He is godfather to Bruno Simão's eldest daughter.

 Amorim has two children.
 He is married to Maria João Diogo and they have one son together.
 Their wedding took place at the Palácio e Mosteiro de São Marcos (Saint Mark Palace and Monastery) in Coimbra.
 Maria João Diogo has an academic degree in telecommunications engineering and has built her own business in interior design.
 She is the sister-in-law of Antero Henrique, former sporting director of Paris Saint-Germain and responsible for the most expensive transfer ever, the transfer of footballer Neymar to the French football club for €222 million in 2017.
 Another sister of Maria João Diogo's, Inês, is married to a former Braga, Sporting CP and Benfica footballer, Luís Filipe.